 During the procedure, both the ball and socket are replaced with artificial components.
 The ball (femoral head) is usually replaced with a metallic ball while the socket (hip bone socket) is replaced with a plastic socket.

 Removal of the Femoral Head.
 This surgical arthritis in dogs treatment involves the cutting of the head and neck of the femur (the thigh bone).
 After the surgery, the scar tissue helps to stabilize the joint.

-The surgery is mostly done in small animals since they don’t have as much weight to support.
+The surgery is mostly done on small animals since they don’t have as much weight to support.
 After about three months, a small dog’s hip joint is expected to be functioning as normal.

 Arthrodesis.
-This is more complex arthritis in dogs treatment option.
+This is a more complex arthritis-in-dogs treatment option.
 It refers to a procedure where the two bones at the joint levels are cut and fused together to form one bone.
 The orthopedic surgeon removes the cartilage at the joint, cuts a portion of the bones off, and joins them.